Five Tips to Becoming a Confident Speaker

-1. Acknowledge your nerves.
-Managing your anxiety by acknowledging your nerves won’t make the butterflies go away, but it can keep it from increasing.
-Tell yourself you’re nervous, then refocus on your planning and preparation.
+- Acknowledge your nerves.
+Managing your anxiety by acknowledging your nerves won’t make the butterflies go away, but doing so can keep it from increasing.
+Tell yourself you’re nervous and that’s okay, then refocus on your planning and preparation.

-4. Relax.
+- Relax.
 Breathing deeply relaxes your voice and can improve your delivery.
 Too much muscle tension can also affect the way you appear and sound.
-Before taking the stage, roll your head, wiggle your toes and shrug your shoulders to help you relax.
+Before taking the stage, roll your head, wiggle your toes and fingers, and shrug your shoulders a few times to help you relax.

 - Enjoy yourself.
 The last thing to remember is to have fun.
 Fun is contagious.
 When you enjoy what you do, your audience will be more engaged.
 Plan an opening joke or story, or maybe a little game that revolves around your discussion.
 Reward them with prizes at the end of your speech if they interacted with you and became a part of the discussion.